Sierra-Alpha/desert/docs/project-report.md

 image inside the container, this came down to two things, I chose Debian because of my familiarity with
-Debian from experiments with Raspberry Pi's and Raspbian also the fact that Emacs is best supported on Linux and the Spacemacs experience felt the most seemless on a Linux operating system.
+Debian from experiments with Raspberry Pi's and Raspbian also the fact that Emacs is best supported on Linux and the Spacemacs experience felt the most seamless on a Linux operating system.

 The process involved lots of trial and error, Docker allows you to clone images